JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 These papers still include citations (mean out-degree = 105.3), but show extremely skewed citation behavior, with one paper citing over 24,000 others.
 Such patterns may indicate data anomalies, automatically generated references, or low-quality articles from paper mills.
 Their disconnected status may also explain the model’s difficulty in embedding them meaningfully, resulting in their collapse into a dense blob in the t-SNE plot.

-== Metadata Thresholding & One-Hot Encoding for Rare Categories<onehot>
+== Metadata Thresholding & One-Hot Encoding <onehot>

-In my dataset, columns like `Country`, `Institution`, `Author`, `Domain`, and `Field` had many different values.
-Some of these values only showed up a few times, which made it hard for models to learn anything useful from them.
-For example, if one university only appeared in two papers, it would not provide a strong learning signal and could even lead to overfitting.

-To solve this, I decided to apply a threshold.
-I grouped all values that appeared *less than 50 times* under a general category called *"other"*.
-I chose the value of 50 after trying different settings and looking at the data.
-A lower threshold didn’t reduce the noise enough, and a higher one removed too much useful detail.
-So 50 was a good balance between keeping important information and removing rare, noisy values.
+Several categorical metadata fields in the dataset, including Author, Institution, Country, Domain, and Field, contained hundreds or thousands of unique values.
+Many of these appeared only a handful of times, making them difficult to model and prone to overfitting.

+To address this, I applied frequency-based thresholding and one-hot encoding.

+=== Frequency Thresholding
+For each categorical column, I grouped infrequent values into an "other" category.
+The thresholds were selected empirically to strike a balance between coverage and noise reduction:
+- Top 100 authors
+- Top 50 institutions
+- Top 20 countries

+All values below these thresholds were replaced with "other".

-For `Domain`, and `Field`, I created a new version with the suffix `_threshold`.
-For example, `Domain_threshold` contains either the original domain name or "other", depending on how often the domain appears in the dataset.
-This step helped simplify the metadata and made it easier for the models to focus on patterns that appear more often in the data.
+For example, the transformed column Field_threshold contains either the original field name or "other", depending on how frequently the field occurs in the dataset.
+This helps reduce model complexity while retaining meaningful distinctions.

-I discovered that the `Country`, `Institution` and `Author` fields in the original dataset were stored as free-form semicolon-separated strings of variable length—examples like “ETH Zurich; University of Geneva; CERN” or “Switzerland; France” meant each record could contain a completely different number of entries, which is incompatible with the fixed-length numeric input that machine-learning algorithms usually require.
-To resolve this, I converted every unique author, institution and country into its own binary column: after counting the frequency of each label, I selected the top 100 authors, top 50 institutions and top 20 countries and created a separate feature for each that takes the value one if that label appears in the record and zero otherwise, adding an additional “Other” feature to flag any labels outside those top groups.
-This one-hot, multi-label encoding transforms each variable-length list into a consistent, sparse numeric matrix that standard classifiers and regressors can process efficiently while keeping the overall feature space manageable and preserving the interpretability of each indicator.
+The thresholds for author, institution, and country indicators were selected after analyzing the distribution of frequencies, which revealed a long-tail pattern with a few highly frequent entries and many rare ones.

+=== One-Hot & Multi-Label Encoding
+Fields like Author, Institution, and Country were originally stored as semicolon-separated strings, e.g.:

+- Author: "Derek C. Angus; Tom van der Poll"

+- Country: "Netherlands; United States"

+These fields are multi-label and variable in length, which is incompatible with most machine learning algorithms.

+To transform them into a usable format:

+1. I counted the frequency of each unique entity.

+2. I created binary indicator columns for the top entries (e.g., author_ETH, country_US), plus an "other" flag.

+Each new feature takes the value 1 if the entity appears in a given paper, and 0 otherwise.

+This approach preserves multi-label information while converting irregular text fields into a fixed-length, sparse binary matrix — ideal for structured classifiers.

+#figure(
+  table(
+    columns: 3,
+    table.header(
+      [Field],
+      [Threshold],
+      [Resulting Features],
+    ),

+    [`Author`], [Top 100], [101 binary columns],
+    [`Institution`], [Top 50], [51 binary columns],
+    [`Country`], [Top 20], [21 binary columns],
+    [`Field`], [50+ count], [One-hot or “other”],
+    [`Domain`], [50+ count], [One-hot or “other”],
+  ),
+  caption: title-caption(
+    [Metadata Thresholding and Resulting Feature Space],
+    [Summary of thresholds applied for high-cardinality metadata fields and the resulting feature transformations.], ),
+)<T:metadata_thresholds>

 /// bis hieeeeeeeeeeeeeeeeeer